harunoz/harun-website-last/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a Ph.D. candidate at Florida International University, under the supervision of Professor [Selcuk Uluagac ](https://web.eng.fiu.edu/selcuk/)at the Cyber-Physical Systems Security Lab.
-In addition to that, I recently became an invited expert at the [Privacy Interest Group on W3C. ](https://www.w3.org/groups/ig/privacy/ipr/)My Ph.D. topic centers on the security and privacy of emerging web technologies and applications.\
+In addition to that, I recently became an invited expert at the [Privacy Interest Group on W3C. ](https://www.w3.org/groups/ig/privacy/ipr/)\
 \
 My primary research interests revolve around system and web security, with a focus on the security and privacy of emerging web technologies and applications.
-I utilize data-centric methods to investigate online threats and develop tools to identify them in a scalable and dependable way.\
+I utilize data-centric methods to investigate online threats and develop tools to identify them in a scalable and dependable way.
-\
-For more, please check out my personal website: https://www.harunoz.net/

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.